Probate Services

 When a claim is received, the Court will send a copy of the claim to the Personal Representative and a copy to the law firm.
 An exception to the claim may be filed during that 30-day period following the claim filing.

 The Personal Representative must make a diligent effort to identify anyone the Decedent owed money.
 The Personal Representative must review medical bills, credit card statements, bank records, and tax returns.
+Learn more with our guidance in Probate Services.

 The priority of claims is as follows (meaning who gets paid first):

-First: Costs of administration, including but not limited to premiums on the fiduciary bonds and reasonable compensation to the Personal Representative and the Personal Representative’s attorney.
+Costs of administration, including but not limited to premiums on the fiduciary bonds and reasonable compensation to the Personal Representative and the Personal Representative’s attorney.

-Second: Reasonable funeral and burial expenses.
+Reasonable funeral and burial expenses.

-Third: Taxes and assessments imposed by the federal or any state government or subdivision thereof and claims by the Bureau of TennCare (Medicaid).
+Taxes and assessments imposed by the federal or any state government or subdivision thereof and claims by the Bureau of TennCare (Medicaid).

-Fourth: All other general creditors who filed a timely claim.
+All other general creditors who filed a timely claim.

 If the estate is insolvent, the law office will make the necessary notifications to the Court and direct the Personal Representative on the sale of real estate if real estate is owned by the Decedent.

-EXPENSES OF THE PERSONAL REPRESENTATIVE
+PERSONAL REPRESENTATIVE EXPENSES

 ASSETS

-Mail: Read through the Decedent’s mail and look for bank statements and brokerage statements.
+Read through the Decedent’s mail and look for bank statements and brokerage statements.

 VALUE OF ESTATE